Published on: April 14, 2022

 We are committed to doing everything we can to prioritise the wellbeing of our people, clients and communities as we navigate the unprecedented situation of COVID-19.
-We are closely following the situation as it continues to unfold and have been doing everything we can to contain the spread of the virus.
-Detailed below are the actions we are taking as a firm:
+We are closely following the situation as it continues to unfold and detailed below are the actions we are taking as a firm:

 Ensuring precautions are taken including around physical distancing, contact tracing, self-isolation and travel requirements;

-We have postponed some events and other gatherings and will be conducting some of these via video conference ; and
+We have postponed some events and other gatherings and will be conducting some events via video conference; and

 We are continuing to inform our people about the precautions they need to take, including reinforcing the need for personal hygiene and hand washing.